 Until the new Pioneers registry has a critical mass of people enrolled, the Frontiers registry is currently available to investigators from the University of Kansas.
 The numbers on the website main page reflect the number of people in the Frontiers registry system.
 Interested investigators should contact Pioneers via email for instructions on how to get started.

-All requests are reviewed by the Data Review Committee (DRC).
-The DRC is comprised of Frontiers-affiliated faculty and staff who review registry requests and oversee the use of the registry database.
-The DRC will work with investigators as needed to ensure requests are appropriate and suitable.
+All requests are reviewed by the Recruitment Registry Review Committee (RRRC).
+The RRRC is comprised of Frontiers-affiliated faculty and staff who review registry requests and oversee the use of the registry database.
+The RRRC will work with investigators as needed to ensure requests are appropriate and suitable.

 There is a growing recognition that traditional research approaches, while appropriate for many research questions, have failed to solve complex health disparities.
 Health problems exist within the context of people’s lives, and the explanations will likely be found in the messy complexity of real life.
 A community-engaged research approach can enable researchers to conduct research and produce results which may be directly translated to improve human health.